MileHacker Logo

 • Vegan options increase in Whitefish and Missoula.

-• Many places offer gluten-free options.
+• Many places offer gluten-complimentary choices.

 • Always inform your server about allergies.